-International students enrolled in face-to-face mode are required to attend at least 80% of classes.
-Failure to meet this requirement could result in a not yet competent outcome.
+Students enrolled in face-to-face mode are required to attend at least 80% of classes.
+Failure to meet this requirement could result in the students not meet the course requirements.

 Attendance will be taken by the trainer for each face-to-face class and all absences will be reported to the Registrar.
 Attendance records are maintained for students.
-A student will be in breach of the conditions of their student visa where they have attended less than 80% of the scheduled contact hours.